Train TELLi dans la campagne

 Rail-road system and very fine service

-With 14 seats, each FLEXY shuttle will run on rail at up to 70 km/h, and will be able to join the road to serve stations and towns along the line thanks to its dual-function wheels.
+With 12 seats, each FLEXY shuttle will run on rail at up to 70 km/h and 80 km/h on road, and will be able to join the road network to serve stations and towns along the line thanks to its dual-function wheels.
 The first trials are scheduled for 2026 on a pilot line in Burgundy-Franche-Comté.

-Ma Course SNCF and JYVAIS tackle private cars
+Ma Course SNCF and JYVAIS—an alternative to private cars

 From February 2021 to July 2022, we piloted our Ma Course SNCF car-sharing service in 5 small towns in north-western France.
 The aim was to make daily travel easier for people in sparsely populated areas and reduce reliance on private cars.
 All 5 towns were in the Sarthe area, with Château-du-Loire the nearest rail station.
 Building on this success, the project evolved into JYVAS from May to October 2024.
 This new phase was in partnership with the Seine-et-Marne department and focused on residents in the Pays de Meaux and Pays de l’Ourcq areas.
 Supported by public transport authority Île-de-France Mobilités, JYVAIS aimed to simplify daily travel and provide access to cultural and sports events.
 It also connected residents to Transilien’s P line, which serves the Vaires-sur-Marne sports complex—a venue for water sports during the Paris 2024 Olympics.
 The project’s innovative approach earned it the Territoires de Nouvelles Mobilités Durables prize awarded by France Mobilités and ADEME.